 Machines Room is a vibrant community of East London businesses, designers, architects, artists and engineers.
-Our Maker in Residence programme supports innovative organisations and businesses with positive social and environmental impact.
-We have a Fab Lab & makerspace with machines for laser & vinyl cutting, 3D printing and CNC and we also host corporate events, team building days, meetups and exhibitions (available for venue hire).
+Our Cohort pre-incubator programme supports innovative organisations and businesses with positive social and environmental impact.
+We have a Fab Lab & makerspace with machines for laser & vinyl cutting, 3D printing and CNC machining.
+We also host corporate events, team building days, meetups and exhibitions (available for venue hire).

 How to find Us